abrow425/gotIssues/README.md

 pip should automatically handle all dependencies, including *nspy_wrapper*.

 ## the latest version of *answerer* is non-functional by design when using output.html.
 Additionally, output.txt now stores (indefinitely, though this will change to temporary storage as part of the rework) autologin tokens for all your nations, causing potential security risks.
-Using *answerer* v1.0.3 is not recommended at this time.
-This is to ensure compliance with [this rule](https://forum.nationstates.net/viewtopic.php?p=37664553#p37664553).
-The end result will be output.txt becoming non-functional and output.html being the only way to answer use this script, with built-in scripting to ensure simultaneity is enforced.
+Using *answerer* v1.0.3 is not recommended at this time. <br>
+The rework is to ensure compliance with [this rule](https://forum.nationstates.net/viewtopic.php?p=37664553#p37664553).
+The end result will be output.txt becoming non-functional and output.html being the only way to answer use this script, with built-in scripting to ensure simultaneity is enforced.<br>
 **If you want updates on my progress with *answerer*, join the [NS Cards Discord](https://discord.gg/yn5a4p9) and keep a watch in #script-help!**

 ### Setup